 Since this time Stewartby Brickworks closed in November 2008.
-The Council continued to monitor the pollution levels for 12 months following the closure of the brickworks to show the immediate drop in SO2 levels.
+The Council continued to monitor the pollution levels for 12 months following the closure of the brickworks to show the immediate drop in SO_2 levels.
 After this time the results were presented in Bedford Borough Council's 2009 Updating and Screening Assessment and AQMA 1 was revoked in November 2009.

 The Great Barford Bypass that bypassed the village of Great Barford just outside Bedford, opened in August 2006.
-After continuing to monitor levels of NO2 within the village of Great Barford, the reduced levels of NO2 recorded were again presented within the 2009 USA and AQMA 4 was revoked in the same order in November 2009.
+After continuing to monitor levels of NO_2 within the village of Great Barford, the reduced levels of NO_2 recorded were again presented within the 2009 USA and AQMA 4 was revoked in the same order in November 2009.

 The two town centre AQMA's (2 and 3) were subsequently encompassed into the new AQMA 5, covering the whole of the Town Centre, again declared in the one order in November 2009.
 All these changes have meant that the Action Plan is now out of date.
-A Further Assessment is in the process of being produced and once completed in November 2010, the Action Plan will be revised and produced in May 2011 to present the measures the Council and its stakeholders will take to improve air quality within the one town centre AQMA.
+A Further Assessment has been produced in draft format and was submitted to DEFRA in November 2010, the Action Plan will be revised and produced in September 2011 to present the measures the Council and its stakeholders will take to improve air quality within the one town centre AQMA.
 As such this progress report for the Action Plan is limited, but the successful progress made within the Borough has meant that AQMA 1 and 4 have been able to be revoked and hence the Action Plan for these areas are no longer applicable.
 Therefore, the summary below details progress that has been made with the relevant part of the Action Plan (for the old AQMA2 and 3) that will be carried forward into the new revised Action Plan for AQMA 5.
-It is also important to note that the Action Plan refers to Bedfordshire Country Council as the document was produced before Bedford Borough Council became a unitary authority in April 2008.
-This will be updated when the Action Plan is revised in May 2010.